-It’s getting to be Gravel Fondo Season again.
-Many of us are packing for the Dirty Kanza 200 (XL, 200, 100, etc) and many more of us are starting to enter the final preparations for other big events (SBT GRVL, Crushar in the Tushar, Rooted Vermont, FoCo Fondo, etc).
-All of us have read countless articles about the “best things” for gravel fondos in far too many magazines and online sources.
+It’s getting to be epic gravel season again and many more of us have set our goals to take on the challenge of events like SBT GRVL, Crushar in the Tushar, Rooted Vermont, FoCo Fondo, Belgian Waffle Ride, etc. All of us have read countless articles about the “best things” for gravel in far too many magazines and online sources.
 And honestly, most of those articles are good and we recommend that you read them again and make a checklist as you’re packing for the next adventure.

 This list is different.
 We’ve asked our coaches and clients about preparations that seem trivial but have a legitimate impact on their experience.

 Spare contacts or prescription glasses.

 Being able to see where you’re going is guaranteed to improve your safety.
 On that note, eyewear with big lenses used to be out of style but now it's back and you get the added benefit of having more protection.
 A quick look at my pitted lenses after the 2019 Dirty Kanza 200 (Unbound Gravel) reinforced the notion that eye protection is key.

 If it’s a big event, never try and make your tires go “one more ride.”
 It’s not worth the risk of ruining your experience at an epic event.
 For gravel rides, wider is better.
 Wider tires have more volume which allows for less pressure while absorbing more sock/ vibration and they roll fast if you get the right one.
 We recommend a 42 or 40c tire such as the IRC Boken 40 or the IRC Doublecross.